lostjared/Rust.Projects/source/lscript/README.md

 	L:1
 	U:1

-is to move in a square by 1 movement each iteration
+moves the pixel in a square

+or

+	S:10,10
+	L:1
+	L:1
+	R:1
+	R:1

+sets the position to 10,10
+moves left by 1, left by 1, right by 1, right by 1